intel/llvm/sycl/doc/design/VirtualFunctions.md

 auto *Storage = sycl::malloc_device<Foo>(1, q);

 q.single_task([=] {
-  // The kernel is not submitted with 'calls_indirectly' property and therefore
+  // The kernel is not submitted with 'assume_indirect_calls_to' property and therefore
   // it is not considered to be using any of virtual member functions of 'Foo'.
   // This means that the object of 'Foo' can be successfully created by this
   // kernel, regardless of whether a target device supports 'fp64' aspect which